 This deploys the test environment, and then returns deployment results with the SHA (a checksum for the content stored) for the control repository commit.

 If the environment deploys and returns the deployment results, Code Manager is correctly configured.

 If the deployment does not work, review the configuration steps, or refer to troubleshooting.ditamap for help.

 After Code Manager is fully enabled and configured, you can trigger Code Manager to deploy your environments.

 There are several ways to trigger deployments, depending on your needs.

 After Code Manager is configured, you can adjust its

 settings in the PE Master node group, in the

 These options are required for Code Manager to work, unless otherwise noted.

-To further customize your Code Manager configuration with Hiera, see the related topic about customizing your configuration.
+To further customize your Code Manager configuration with Hiera, see Customize Code Manager configuration in Hiera.